 13. Increase website speed & improve core web vitals

 Your website’s performance factors into how a search engine regards your content.

-You can use Google’s PageSpeed Insights to get a report of user experience on both mobile and desktop.
+You can use Google’s PageSpeed Insights to get a user experience report on both mobile and desktop.

 14. Maintain your website’s health